 Where to Buy Chai

-With personal preference in mind, it’s fun to make your own chai at home using a good quality black tea and all of your favorite spices.
+With personal preference in mind, it’s fun to make your own chai at home using good-quality black tea and all of your favorite spices.
 This drink, though deeply rooted in tradition is easy to customize with your choice of milk, tea, spices and sweetener.

-I suggest ordering a chai latte at your local coffee shop or tea house and taste what you like and don’t like about it!
-Maybe you’re not into cardamom but love cinnamon?
+If you've never tasted chai before, I suggest ordering a chai latte at your local coffee shop or tea house and tasting what you like and don’t like about it!
+Maybe you’re not into cardamom but love cinnamon.
 It’s all about what tastes best to you!

 Firepot Masala Chai